axkr/symja_android_library/symja_android_library/matheclipse-core/src/main/resources/doc/functions/SortBy.md

 SortBy(list, f)
 ```

-> sorts `list` (or the leaves of any other expression) according to canonical ordering of the keys that are extracted from the `list`'s elements using `f`.
+> sorts `list` (or the elements of any other expression) according to canonical ordering of the keys that are extracted from the `list`'s elements using `f`.
 Chunks of leaves that appear the same under `f` are sorted according to their natural order (without applying `f`).

 ```
 Sort(f)